Albinoholtz/3DPathfindingVisualizer/README.txt

      It should be noted that when creating an array, one must fulfill the following
  conditions: 1.)
 There is exactly one start and end tile and 2.) there must be a valid path from the start to the end.
 Additionally, we are aware of problems with our annealing algorithm.
-Notably, the algorithm has a tendency to fail when the input array is especially sporadic.
+Notably, is neither technically an anealing algorithm, and it has a tendency to fail on sporadic or randomly generated arrays.
 Finally, we do not claim that the paths discovered by our algorithms are ideal.
 Rather, they are implemented to display the differences and shortcomings of one another.